wulalago/DAF3D/README.md

 | Recall    | 0.8486 | 0.8764   | 0.9055 |

 ## Citation
-If this work is helpful for you, please cite our paper as follow:
+If this work is helpful for you, please cite our paper as follows:
 ```
 @article{wang2019deep,
   title={Deep attentive features for prostate segmentation in 3d transrectal ultrasound},